1669–1670 conclave: Background

 Clement IX had primarily named Italian cardinals to the college, only appointing one French and one Spanish cardinal when he needed their assistance to fight back an invasion by the Ottoman Empire in Crete.
 He created his friends cardinals, with seven of the twelve that he created coming from his native Tuscany.
 Clement did not feel obligated to appoint a German cardinal because the Holy Roman Emperor had requested his assistance in Hungary.
 Within days of his death Clement IX had created seven additional cardinals, which brought the number of potential electors to its maximum of seventy.

 During his pontificate Clement strove diplomatically to bring Western European nations to the defense of Crete.
 The Ottomans were planning to advance on the Venetian owned capital of the island at Candia.
 He intervened in the War of Devolution and helped negotiate a peace, which increased the likelihood that Spain and France would both aid Crete.
 The French initially sent a small force to aid Crete in 1668, before increasing their troop commitment in 1669.
 This did affect the outcome of the Ottoman advance, and they captured Candia in September 1669.

-Within the College of Cardinals a faction of cardinals that was not loyal to any of the Catholic monarchies had developed; they were called the Squadrone Volante had and risen during the conclave of 1655.
+Within the College of Cardinals a faction of cardinals that was not loyal to any of the Catholic monarchies had developed; they were called the Squadrone Volante and had risen during the conclave of 1655.
 The name, which translates as Flying Squadron, was given because of their support of candidates who they believed had the best interest of the papacy in mind, rather than candidates supported by the secular monarch.
 Christina, Queen of Sweden, who had abdicated the Swedish throne and moved to Rome before converting to the Catholic Church, served as the secular supporter of the group, and became particularly close to Decio Azzolino.